How to Talk to Your Kids About Natural Disasters

 Beyond that, it’s helpful to explain to your girl what you and your community have already done or plan to do to help the people hardest hit in the disaster.
 Perhaps you’ve sent money to an aid organization to help families in need, or maybe a family member has traveled to the scene to offer medical assistance.
 “If your daughter is old enough, you might even want to have her help you research ways to lend a hand and give back,” says Dr. Bastiani Archibald.
 "We know donating money is often best, so she could play an active role in fundraising or researching organizations accepting donations.
 Additionally, she could look into alternative ways of helping—like fostering pets who may have been displaced in the disaster.”

 Talk to her about the kinds of things people might need in the months and even years after a disaster.
-Perhaps a school that was heavily affected could use new books to stock its library.
+Perhaps families that lost most of their belongings could use new books and games to brighten their days.
 Or a Girl Scout troop in the disaster zone might appreciate replacement outdoor gear, art supplies, or even just notes of friendship and support in the months to come.

 Getting involved, giving back, and making a difference are actions we all can and need to take when disaster strikes.
 Involving your daughter will not only potentially expand the impact you can make but also teach her about empathy and give her a sense of her power to do good in the world.